Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	20. Conversion potential:  Unknown
 43. Orbital Surveyor
 	1. Challenge cured: Invasive Organisms
-	2. Challenge cure interpretation:  The orbital surveyors look like they have the largest ecologist contingent.
+		1. Challenge cure interpretation:  The orbital surveyors look like they have the largest ecologist contingent.
 This technology brings in the ecologists who can deal with invasive organizations.
+	2. Authorial protest:  Considering the tech tree more, I've decided that this should be Satellite Program, a district-level science technology.
+Satellite programs are space exploration and planetary mapping programs which are arguably obsolete and unnecessary for highly advanced societies, but which serve to promote enthusiasm for science and local development of the aerospace industry.
+They would map well with the gist of the orbital surveyors, and they replace one of the mechanically useless -Upkeep technologies.
+	3. Authorial protest:  Seriously, the upkeep reducers seem to be nearly useless.
+Unless there's something secret going on under the hood, they're not comprehensible to me.
+Are these observation points that do something hidden?
-	3. Mechanism proposal:  The literally described mechanism works... more or less.
+	4. Mechanism proposal:  The literally described mechanism works... more or less.
 Like all the -Upkeep techs in the game, it's a total waste of resources unless one of two things is true: 1) you have excessively awesome administrators and no bureaucratic waste, or 2) your administration has basically collapsed from bureaucratic waste and you're just clinging until you get reassigned.
-	4. Narrative indicator:  A network of observation satellites probably gives a pretty good idea of what's going wrong... but it doesn't necessarily give much power to *do* anything about it.
+	5. Narrative indicator:  A network of observation satellites probably gives a pretty good idea of what's going wrong... but it doesn't necessarily give much power to *do* anything about it.
 Every time you build these, a few more of your society's leaders are getting high and laughing as systems collapse.
 Only literally getting high, of course... probably.
-	5. Apologia:  That really doesn't make things any worse.
+	6. Apologia:  That really doesn't make things any worse.
-	6. Narrative indicator:  This does uphold high-tech development, and it changes the *kind* of lurking disasters that would be building up.
+	7. Narrative indicator:  This does uphold high-tech development, and it changes the *kind* of lurking disasters that would be building up.
 Stuff that's obviously visible from orbit would be less troubling once you've got these built up.
-	7. Downside analysis:  I don't know why, but I've got the sense that these systems could end up being used by creeps.
+	8. Downside analysis:  I don't know why, but I've got the sense that these systems could end up being used by creeps.
 Maybe any kind of closed omniscience system would have that problem.
 The more the general public has access to the grid, the better, but even were the sensors public access the public wouldn't have access to the institutional analyses.
 Maybe I shouldn't worry about this.
-	8. Bureaucratic waste analysis:  Launch systems, sensor grids, logisticians.
+	9. Bureaucratic waste analysis:  Launch systems, sensor grids, logisticians.
 I don't think this wastes anyone in the bad way, but I do think it's expensive to operate.
-	9. Liberation rating:  Territory Average
+	10. Liberation rating:  Territory Average
-	10. Protection rating:  Territory Average, +1 (Max 5/5)
+	11. Protection rating:  Territory Average, +1 (Max 5/5)
-	11. Technological smoothness:  2/5
+	12. Technological smoothness:  2/5
-	12. Technological extremophilia:  Territory Average, +1 (Max 5/5)
+	13. Technological extremophilia:  Territory Average, +1 (Max 5/5)
-	13. Stress/Boredom rating:  2/5 (Calm)
+	14. Stress/Boredom rating:  2/5 (Calm)
-	14. Me-points:  0/3
+	15. Me-points:  0/3
-	15. Kind of person most protected:  Sensor technicians, People who like watching trees grow from orbit
+	16. Kind of person most protected:  Sensor technicians, People who like watching trees grow from orbit
-	16. Special categories:  Detached, Failsafe
+	17. Special categories:  Detached, Failsafe
-	17. Conversion potential:  Empire<->Panarchy (Limited); Empire<->Commonwealth (Limited)
+	18. Conversion potential:  Empire<->Panarchy (Limited); Empire<->Commonwealth (Limited)
 44. Orbital Habitats
 	1. Challenge Cured:  Ice Age
 	2. Challenge Cure Interpretation:  I'm not sure.
 Controlled global warming due to numerous space launches?
 Replacement of groundside farms with orbital farms?
 Both?
 The Orbital Surveyors (I refer to them by their capstone) do like farming in orbit.